 Sewer repair is a messy business as it will require digging down the line to correct the issue.
 The sewer line will usually run underground and allow solid and liquid waste to run from your home to the municipal sewer system or a septic tank.
 It is the homeowner’s responsibility to maintain their sewer lines and failure to respond to problems can create much bigger headaches.

-In addition to foundation damage from water leaks (depending on the location of the break), you can see visible deterioration of your yard, an increase in pests, bad odors, spikes water bills, mold and other signs.
+In addition to foundation damage from water leaks (depending on the location of the break), you can see the visible deterioration of your yard, an increase in pests, bad odors, spikes water bills, mold, and other signs.

 Blocked vs Broken Sewer Lines